taiste/ImmutableClass.Fody/README.md

 ##A Fody add-in that generates boilerplate code for an immutable class from a minimal class definition.

+####NOTE: This component is not fully functional or usable.
+This was an experiment to test if it is possible to write a minimal class definition with just a class name and the needed properties, and then automatically generate code for a constructor and 'With' methods commonly needed when working with immutable classes.
+This component used a method called IL weaving, where the missing methods were added by injecting IL commands into the precompiled assembly.
+Unfortunately there were problems with this method.
+In Xamarin Studio, it was possible to use these generated methods, but the editor did not recognized them and marked them as errors -- the code was compiling however.
+In Visual Studio it was worse: the code did not even compile.
+If these problems cannot be solved, which looks unlikely, a better approach would be to inject the code lines on source code level.

 ####How to use it:
 Add ImmutableClass.Fody in each project where you want to use it:
 * If you're using Visual Studio, right click on the project name in the Solution Explorer and select "Manage NuGet packages..." from the pop-up menu.
 Or use the NuGet Package Manager Console if you prefer.